colinxfleming/cfpb-vs-iex/README.md

 * Write a service connector for an IEX
 * Figure out how to translate IEX companies into CFPB complaint companies
 * Write a frontend for Goal A
-* Dockerize so it's runnable
+* Dockerize so it's runnable (didn't make it)
-* In remaining time: Write a frontend for goal B
+* In remaining time: Write a frontend for goal B (didn't make it)

 ## Setup instructions